practicalmeteor/spacejam/README.md

 The following options are meteor options and are passed through to meteor (all are optional):

+    --port <port>                 The port in which to run your meteor app (defaults to the PORT env var or 4096).

     --settings <file>             Path to a meteor settings file.

     --production                  Simulate meteor production mode.
 Minify and bundle CSS and JS files (defaults to false).

+    --release <version>           Specify the release of Meteor to use.

     --once                        If true, do not wait for file changes if meteor has errors, exit immediately.
 We recommend